 - Portability – the right to have personal data we hold about you transferred securely to another service provider in electronic form.

 10. How to make a complaint

-If you’re not satisfied with our response, you can raise a complaint with the your Supervisory Authority https://www.eudpr.com/supervisory-authorities.
-The ICO is the UK’s supervisory authority whose role is to enforce data protection laws.
+If you’re not satisfied with our response, you can raise a complaint with the Supervisory Authority where you reside at any time or if you are dissatisfied with our response.
+Please see https://www.eudpr.com/supervisory-authorities.
+The ICO is the UK’s supervisory authority whose role is to enforce data protection laws. (https://ico.org.uk/)